whao37/Embedded-Weather-Application-With-RPi-and-LPC1768/README.md

 - Compile and upload mbed code to the LPC1768
 - Execute the weather_fetcher.c code on Geany (or any other C compiler)

-The user should then see the temperature of Atlanta updating in real time every 30 seconds.
+The user should then see the temperature of Atlanta updating in real time on the uLCD every 30 seconds.
 ```c
 while(1) {
         // Fetch data, parse, and send over UART...